-Since then there’s been one prime driver of Londons rapid growth; Immigration.
+Since then there’s been one prime driver of Londons rapid growth and immigration.

 First from the countryside, later from the Empire and now from all over the world.

-Which label you prefer, London wil wear it well.
-Yes indded for me
+Which label you prefer, London will wear it well.

 A small luxury hotel in Notting Hill.
 Style and elegance spreads over five Victorian townhouses decked in British art, with an intimate bar, and a nice library.